-You can’t fish on the Manuel Antonio park but 10 minutes away in Quepos you will be able to find many of those tours available.
-Great fishing can be done year-round but billfish, for example, will find the peak Marlin and Sailfish bite between December and April.
+You can’t fish at Manuel Antonio park, but 10 minutes away in Quepos you will be able to find many of those tours available.
+Great fishing can be done year-round, but billfish, for example, will find the peak Marlin and Sailfish bite between December and April.

 These usually come combined or as an added option to the cruising tours.
 During these tours, you will be taken to relatively shallow water where you can enjoy swimming along with local fish.

 This is yet another fun way to enjoy the waters off of the gorgeous beaches of the area.
 You will find a few companies that are offering jet skis for rent and their guides will even give you a quick tutorial if you don’t have experience with them.